-- 1.1 This document provides an introduction to waste management in East London.
-This version has been updated to support the Regulation 19 Draft East London Joint Waste Plan (ELJWP).
-It provides background information and justification for the approach and policies related to waste management included in the ELJWP.
-The document references several key documents that have informed the preparation of this topic paper, including assessments of existing waste management capacity and forecasts for different types of waste arising in East London. - 1.2 The main types of waste produced in the East London Joint Waste Plan area are: - Local Authority Collected Waste (LACW) - Commercial and Industrial Waste (C&I waste) - Construction, Demolition and Excavation Waste (C, D & E) - Hazardous Waste - Wastewater and Sewage Sludge - 1.3 Local Authority Collected Waste (LACW) consists of waste collected by, or on behalf of, a local authority and includes household waste, bulky waste, street sweepings, and green waste.
-In 2022/23, 0.42 million tonnes of LACW was generated in East London, with 0.19 million tonnes managed through incineration with Energy from Waste (EfW), 0.13 million tonnes recycled or composted, and only 117 tonnes managed through disposal to landfill. - 1.4 Commercial and Industrial waste (waste produced by business and industry) does not have readily available data on tonnages generated in East London.
-Projected tonnages are collectively accounted for in the London Plan (2021) apportionments of household, industrial, and commercial waste (HIC) to 2041 that each Borough is expected to plan for. - 1.5 Construction, Demolition, and Excavation Waste (C, D & E) consists mainly of inert materials such as soils, stone, concrete, brick, and tile, as well as non- inert elements like wood, metals, plastics, and plasterboard.
+- 1.1 This document provides an introduction to waste management in East London, drafted to support the Regulation 18 Draft East London Joint Waste Plan (2024).
+It provides background information and justification for the approach and policies related to waste management.
+The document references several key documents that have informed the preparation of this topic paper, including assessments of existing waste management capacity and forecasts for different types of waste arising in East London. - 1.2 The main types of waste produced in the East London Waste Plan area are: - Local Authority Collected Waste (LACW) - Commercial and Industrial Waste (C&I waste) - Construction, Demolition and Excavation Waste (C, D & E) - Hazardous Waste - Wastewater and Sewage Sludge - 1.3 Local Authority Collected Waste (LACW) consists of waste collected by, or on behalf of, a local authority and includes household waste, bulky waste, street sweepings, and green waste.
+In 2022, 0.48 million tonnes of LACW was generated in East London, with 0.19 million tonnes managed through incineration with Energy from Waste (EfW), 0.13 million tonnes recycled or composted, and only 117 tonnes managed through disposal to landfill. - 1.4 Commercial and Industrial waste (waste produced by business and industry) does not have readily available data on tonnages generated in East London.
+Projected tonnages are collectively accounted for in the London Plan (2021) apportionments of household, industrial, and commercial waste (HIC) to 2041 that each Borough is expected to plan for. - 1.5 Construction, Demolition, and Excavation Waste (C, D & E) consists mainly of inert materials such as soils, stone, concrete, brick, and tile, as well as non-inert elements like wood, metals, plastics, and plasterboard.
 Different types of C, D & E waste require different forms of management, such as recycling or deposit on land for beneficial purposes e.g. landscaping and engineering works (depending on the nature of the waste).
-It has been estimated that 2.2 million tonnes of C, D & E waste was generated in East London in 2023, with 36% arising from construction and demolition activity and 64% from excavation works.
+In 2022, 2.12 million tonnes of C, D & E waste was generated in East London, with 38% arising from construction and demolition activity and 62% from excavation works.
+At least 71% of the